Squidgets: Sketch-based Widget Design for Scene Manipulation: Related Work

 \section{Related Work}

+The squidgets framework touches upon many areas of graphics and HCI research that we roughly classify into four themes as follows.

+\addvspace{4pt} {\bf Visual scene abstraction:} The fundamental insight behind squidgets is that imagined curves in a scene provide natural manipulation handles.
+While such curves are often explicitly evident in 2D graphics (\autoref{fig:teaser}(f)), they need to be algorithmically inferred in 3D scenes (Figures \ref{fig:teaser}(a-e),\ref{fig:abstraction}).
+Understanding and computing such a collection of curves that comprise a visual scene abstraction is addressed by research in non-photorealistic rendering \cite{gooch2001non} and perceptual psychology \cite{todd2004visual}.
+We rely on this body of work to automatically compute a set of curves that define a visual scene abstraction comprising silhouette, ridge/ valley, shading contrast and border curves \cite{npr-tut}, as seen in \autoref{fig:abstraction}.

-Squidgets relate to techniques for direct, interactive scene manipulation.
-A large body of research spanning 50 years \cite{sketchpad}, has specifically addressed the transformation (eg. translation/rotation/scaling) of 3D scene objects in scenes.
-We refer readers to a recent survey paper \cite{3dmanip-star19}) tracing this research from desktop to immersive devices.
-Techniques designed for constrained tasks like docking \cite{Bie90}, have also been compared across various input modalities \cite{mousetouch3d-comp17}.
-Object manipulation techniques interact with a 3D spatial context that can be physical (such as tangible 3D proxy), or virtual (like mouse controlled 3D widgets) \cite{bowmanbook04}.
-Squidget curves provide our spatial context, controlled by 2D (Figure~\ref{fig:teaser}) or 3D (Figure~\ref{fig:ax_cutter}) stroke input.
+\addvspace{4pt} {\bf Scene object transformation and composition:} A large body of research spanning 50 years \cite{sketchpad} has specifically addressed the transformation (e.g. translation, rotation, scaling) of objects in 3D scenes.
+We refer readers to a recent survey paper \cite{3dmanip-star19} tracing this research from desktop to immersive devices.
+Techniques designed for constrained tasks like docking \cite{Bie90} have also been compared across various input modalities \cite{mousetouch3d-comp17}.
+Object manipulation techniques interact with a 3D spatial context that can be physical (such as a tangible 3D proxy), or virtual (like mouse controlled 3D widgets) \cite{bowmanbook04}.
+Squidget curves provide our spatial context, controlled by 2D (Figures \ref{fig:teaser}) or 3D (\autoref{fig:ax_cutter}) stroke input.

-We further note, that transforming 3D objects with squidgets (Figure~\ref{fig:implicit_shape}) is but one example, of our ability to homogeneously manipulate arbitrary scene object attributes using squidget strokes (Figure~\ref{fig:sqtypes}(c),(d)).
-In this regard our work is related to the paradigms of {\em sketch-based gestures}, {\em scene proxies}, {\em custom widgets}, and {\em direct in-situ manipulation}.
+We note that transforming 3D objects with squidgets (\autoref{fig:teaser}) is but one example of our ability to homogeneously manipulate arbitrary scene object attributes using squidget strokes.